 Mr. Grinch!
 The three words that best describe you are as follows, and I quote, “Stink, stank, stunk”!

-- 2 blocks 8 ounces cream cheese, softened, and divided
+- 2 blocks (8 oz. each) cream cheese softened and divided

 - ½ teaspoon kosher salt